DataDog/documentation/content/en/watchdog/faq/root-cause-not-showing.md

 - You use distributed tracing, so that Watchdog knows the dependency structure between your services
 - You use [unified service tagging][4], so that Watchdog knows when you deploy new code and can link infrastructure and APM metrics

 Do you think Watchdog should have found something that it missed?
-Or, do you have another type of root cause we should prioritize adding?
-We're always looking to make Watchdog smarter, so [open a support request][5] to let us know.
+Or, do you have another type of root cause that you would like to be added?
+Datadog is always looking to make Watchdog smarter, so [open a support request][5] to let us know.

 {{< partial name="whats-next/whats-next.html" >}}